-3.5 Personal Tutors
+3.3 Personal Tutors

 To provide a framework for support, we have a system of Personal tutors.
-Every student in the School is assigned to a member of the teaching staff who will act as his /her Personal tutor.
+Every student in the Department is assigned to a member of the teaching staff who will act as his /her Personal tutor.
 The latter's role is to give you advice and support throughout your undergraduate career, and to have an overview of your progress and achievements.

 Your Personal tutor will normally arrange to meet with you very early on, and will arrange further meetings with you at stages throughout your course to review your academic performance and discuss any academic or personal matters.
 However, it is also your responsibility to seek help or advice from him or her, if you feel you need it.
-You should regard this person as your first port of call, although it may be that on occasion he or she will direct you to another colleague, or to some other source of guidance or advice, such as the Director of Teaching, the YA co-ordinator, the Director of your subject area, the Head of School, the Registry, the Health Centre, the Head of Student Services, the Student Counselling Service, or the Chaplains.
+You should regard this person as your first port of call, although it may be that on occasion he or she will direct you to another colleague, or to some other source of guidance or advice, such as the Education Lead, the YA coordinator, the Director of your subject area, the Head of Department, the Registry, the Health Centre, , the Student Counselling Service, or the Chaplains.